MartinMayora/LicitacionesUruguay/README.md

 ---

-## Security Notes
-- Do **not** commit `.env` to version control.
-- Regularly rotate your Gmail App Password and Gemini API key.
-- Restrict API key permissions whenever possible.

----

 ## Notes
 - The categories of tenders are **fully customizable** via the Gemini prompt.
 - The project currently targets **Uruguayan public tenders**, but it can be adapted to other sources.